-I remember when Hitler stood and set his sights on Great Britain, and in time it seemed that Great Britain would fall to him, and it even appeared that he had won.
+I remember when Hitler set his sights on Great Britain, and in time it seemed that Great Britain would fall to him.
+It even appeared that he had won.
 It looked very dark right then.
-We would hear Hitler's speeches on the radio, and he sounded like a madman - and I think he was.
-I remember going to a Presbyterian meeting in Weatherford, Texas, when a retired preacher was present.
-He was a Scotsman, and he had been a great preacher, one who believed the Word.
-He rose to his feet and with all the feelings he could muster he said, "God will stop Hitler when He gets ready!
+We would hear Hitler's speeches on the radio, and he sounded like a madman-and I think he was.
+I remember going to a Presbyterian meeting in Weatherford, Texas, when a retired preacher rose to his feet and with all the feeling he could muster said, "God will stop Hitler when He gets ready!
 He can go only so far!"
 And the man put so much vehemence in it that three fellows sitting there had to catch him to keep him from falling.
-He was really laying it on!
-The interesting thing is, God did stop Hitler.
-I saw the pictures of Berlin where evidently Hitler had been hidden down in that cellar.
-God had stopped him.
+God did stop Hitler.
+God also stopped Mussolini, with all his ranting.
+May I say to you, God today is moving in the affairs of the world.